 - Perfect Dark has "Area 51: Rescue" as well as a multiplayer level based on the same ("Warehouse").

-- Icirrus City's Cold Storage in Pokemon Black And White.
+- Driftveil City's Cold Storage in Pokémon Black and White.
 Made extremely frustrating by all the Frictionless Ice you have to navigate to get through it.
 And on top of that, you have to navigate it twice.
 Once during the game, and again post game because one of the Seven Sages is hiding there.